vk-cs/docs-public/docs/en/computing/iaas/instructions/vm/vm-connect/vm-connect-nix/vm-connect-nix.md

       ssh -i <KEY_PATH> <USERNAME>@<FQDN_OF_VM>
       ```

-3. If this is the first connection to the VM, a confirmation request will appear:

-      ```console
-      The authenticity of host '213.219.212.130 (213.219.212.130)' can't be established.
-      ECDSA key fingerprint is SHA256:aYZIWs9N6KRtfFOuic6eoWcluhSp6+jha/DSBgd9McI.
-      Are you sure you want to continue connecting (yes/no)?
-      ```

-      Type `yes` in the terminal and press _Enter_.
+   {include(/en/_includes/_ssh-warning.md)[tags=new-host]}

    {note:info}

    The first time you connect to a VM created from a Bitrix VK Cloud image, a request to change the password for the `root` user will appear in the console.
 Enter the current `bitrix` password and enter the new password twice.

    {/note}

 {/tab}